Atharv-web/MathAgent/README.md

 # Math Agent

-An intelligent mathematical problem-solving assistant powered by Gemini, designed to solve, and refine solutions through interactive feedback.
+An intelligent mathematical problem-solving Professor powered by Gemini, designed to solve, make you understand and refine solutions through interactive feedback.
+It explains like your math professor but without rolling its eyes at you when you ask your silly doubts or any doubts at all.

 ## Overview
+The Math agent uses the same engineering math book that covers all your 11th, 12th and first year engineering topics.
+Suppose you ask maths above this level, it will search and provide you with a solution and wait for you to understand to provide clarity.
 Math Agent is a multi agent system that tackles mathematical problems systematically:

 1. **Research** - Leverages web search and knowledge bases for relevant mathematical insights